dansmyers/Algorithms/README.md

 3. Each project will have a spec that clearly explains the requirements for satisfactory work.
 You can also ask me (through the expert request form) for an evaluation of your work-in-progress.

-4. Industry doesn't give partial credit.
+4. Again, industry doesn't give partial credit.
 If you're asked to code a feature or prepare a presentation, you're ultimately going to be evaluated on a pass / fail basis.

 5. There are six ways to increase your grade.
 You only need four of them to move from the satisfactory B- to an A.